LENSHOOD/coursera-deep-learning-specialization/C4 - Convolutional Neural Networks/Week 1/Week 1 Quiz - The basics of ConvNets.md

 9. In lecture we talked about “parameter sharing” as a benefit of using convolutional networks.
 Which of the following statements about parameter sharing in ConvNets are true?
 (Check all that apply.)

   It allows parameters learned for one task to be shared even for a different task (transfer learning).

   > It reduces the total number of parameters, thus reducing overfitting.
+  >
+  > Explanation: the number of filter parameters is way less than full connection.

   It allows gradient descent to set many of the parameters to zero, thus making the connections sparse.

   > It allows a feature detector to be used in multiple locations throughout the whole input image/input volume.
+  >
+  > Explanation: one filter can be performed to different locations of the whole image.

 10. In lecture we talked about “sparsity of connections” as a benefit of using convolutional layers.
 What does this mean?

     Each filter is connected to every channel in the previous layer.

     > Each activation in the next layer depends on only a small number of activations from the previous layer.
+    >
+    > Explanation: one neuron only connects a few part of inputs

     Each layer in a convolutional network is connected only to two other layers

     Regularization causes gradient descent to set many of the parameters to zero.

 11. Suppose your input is a 256 by 256 grayscale image, and you use a convolutional layer with 128 filters that are each 3×3.
 How many parameters does this hidden layer have (including the bias parameters)?

  	> 1280
+ 	3*3*128 + 128 = 1280

 13. You have an input volume that is 127×127×16, and convolve it with 32 filters of 5×5, using a stride of 2 and no padding.
 What is the output volume?

   	> 62 x 62 x 32
+  	((N - F + 2P) / S) + 1 = (127-5+0)/2 + 1 = 62
+  	with 32 filters, 62 * 62 * 32

 15. You have an input volume that is 31x31x32, and pad it using “pad=1”.
 What is the dimension of the resulting volume (after padding)?

   	> 33 x 33 x 32
+  	31 + 1*2 = 33, 33*33*32

 17. Which of the following are hyperparameters of the pooling layers?